Gabriel-dLN/Behavioral-Finance/README.md

 # Results

-The returns are plottend on the top graph and the portfolio values on the bottom ones.
+The returns are plotted on the top graph and the portfolio values on the bottom ones.

 ![result](images/resultplot.png)